-The application for admission to the Sonography Program is available on the BRCC website once a year, during the fall semester.
-Detailed instructions for completing the admission application are included in the application packet.
-Completed and signed applications are due by the deadline indicated on the application.
-Late applications will not be accepted.
+The application for admission to the Sonography Program is available on the BRCC website once a year, ONLY during the fall semester.
 A selective admissions process is used to select candidates for enrollment in the program.
 Students admitted to sonography will receive additional instructions regarding program requirements that include but are not limited to: submission of personal health history, a physical examination, a TB skin test, various immunizations/vaccinations, a urine drug screen, and CPR certification.
 A positive urine drug screen or any attempt to tamper with a specimen may disqualify an applicant and/or result in dismissal from the Sonography program.
 Costs for all requirements are incurred by the student.

 The following courses are prerequisites for admission to the Sonography program.
 Students must earn a grade of “C” or better in all of prerequisite courses listed.